 Limitations to referencing variables

 Variable interpolation is not supported in data-driven variables or environment variables.
-This means that their values cannot contain references to another variable, such as {{@anotherVar}}
+This means that their values cannot contain references to another variable, such as {{@anotherVar}}.

 Macros